Productivity Showdown: Single-Tasking vs. Multitasking

 It’s difficult to wrap your head around why focusing on one task at a time would be beneficial to you in the long term.
 Even when we hear stats like multitasking can cause long-term damage to our brains, or we make more mistakes when we multitask.
 For those of us who are accustomed to buzzing around, the very thought of taking a step back and slowing down seems counter-intuitive.
 But it doesn’t have to be.
 In fact, even small changes (that you can do in just 10 minutes/day) can make all the difference for improving productivity.

 Begin your day in the present

 When was the last time you started your day without first rolling over and checking your messages or hopping onto social media to review your shop’s Instagram page?
 For the majority of us, traditional alarm clocks went out of style with acid wash jeans.
 When we jolt awake with that familiar beep, we immediately connect to a digital wonderland.
-Distraction and multitasking begin almost immediately upon waking – how many appointment bookings came through since I went to bed last night, who won the basketball game – how do I have 5 missed text messages already?!
+Distraction and multitasking begin almost immediately upon waking – how many appointments came through on the appointment scheduling software since I went to bed last night, who won the basketball game – how do I have 5 missed text messages already?!

 How do you begin the day grounded in the real world?
 First off, don’t sleep with your phone.
 Easier said than done I know.
 Mine has resided underneath my pillow, a headphone in my ear, streaming podcasts to my sleeping brain for the last decade.
 I get it.

 Starting your day free from digital connection puts you in the present.
 You’ll begin to build more focus and intention without the distraction you’d be receiving from outside noise.